tencentyun/intlcloud-documents/yehe_doc/网络与CDN/私有网络/常见问题/连接类/连接公网_intl_en.md

-### How Do I Apply for a Public IP Address if None Was Assigned When I Purchased the CVM?
+### How do I apply for a public IP if one was not assigned at the time of purchasing the CVM?
-If no public IP address was assigned when you purchased the CVM, you cannot re-apply for a common public IP address for this CVM.
-However, you can achieve this purpose by using [EIPs](https://intl.cloud.tencent.com/document/product/213/5733).
-For details on how to apply for EIPs, see [Applying for EIPs](https://intl.cloud.tencent.com/document/product/213/16586).
+If a public IP was not assigned when you purchased the CVM, then there is no way to re-apply for an ordinary public IP for this CVM.
+However, the same function can be accomplished using [EIPs](https://intl.cloud.tencent.com/document/product/213/5733).
+For more information on how to use this, please see [Applying for EIPs](https://intl.cloud.tencent.com/document/product/213/16586).
-- An EIP is a public IP address that is fixed to a specific IP address in a certain region.
-Unlike a common public IP address, it is bound to your account.
-In other words, you can bind an EIP with and unbind it from different CVMs as required (only one EIP can be bound at a time.)
+- An EIP is a type of public IP that is fixed to a specific public IP address in a certain region.
+Unlike an ordinary public IP, it is bound to your account.
+In other words, you can bind and unbind an EIP with different CVMs as required (only one can be bound at a time).
-- Due to the nature of EIPs, if you apply for an EIP but do not bind it with an instance, idleness fees incur.
-For details, see [EIP Billing](https://intl.cloud.tencent.com/document/product/213/17156).
+- Due to the special nature of an EIP, if you apply for an EIP but do not bind it to an instance, IP resource fees will be incurred.
+For details, please see [EIP Billing](https://intl.cloud.tencent.com/zh/document/product/213/17156).

-### How Can an Instance (CVM or Database) Access the Internet Without a Public IP Address?
+### How can an instance (CVM or database) access the public network without a public IP address?
-An instance without a public IP address can apply for an EIP (see the previous question) or can access the Internet through the NAT gateway.
+An instance without a public IP can apply for an EIP (see the previous question) or can access the public network through NAT gateway.
-A [NAT gateway](https://intl.cloud.tencent.com/document/product/1015) provides CVMs in a VPC with the SNAT and DNAT features.
-If you have multiple CVMs that need to access the Internet through a public IP address, you can use a NAT gateway.
+[NAT gateway](https://intl.cloud.tencent.com/document/product/1015) can provide SNAT and DNAT features for CVM instances in VPCs.
+If you have multiple instances and want them to access the public network through the same public IP, you can use a NAT gateway.

-### Can I Change the Public IP Address of a CVM?
+### Can the public IP of a CVM be changed?
-Yes, you can.
+Yes.
-- If your CVM was assigned a common public IP address at the time of purchase, see [Changing Public IP Addresses](https://intl.cloud.tencent.com/document/product/213/16642).
+- If your CVM instance uses the public IP assigned at the time of purchase, please see [Changing Public IP Addresses](https://intl.cloud.tencent.com/document/product/213/16642).
-- If your CVM is bound to an EIP, you need to [unbind the EIP](https://intl.intl.cloud.tencent.com/document/product/213/16586) and [apply for an EIP](https://intl.intl.cloud.tencent.com/document/product/213/16586) again or bind it to an existing EIP.
+- If your CVM instance is bound to an EIP, you need to [unbind the EIP](https://intl.intl.cloud.tencent.com/document/product/213/16586) first and then [apply for another EIP](https://intl.intl.cloud.tencent.com/document/product/213/16586) or bind an existing EIP.

-> After you convert a public IP address into an EIP, we recommend that you immediately release the EIP.
-Otherwise, the EIP that is not bound to any instance will incur [resource occupation fees](https://intl.intl.cloud.tencent.com/document/product/213/17156).
+> !
+We recommend you immediately release the EIP after it is converted from a public IP.
+Otherwise, the EIP that is not bound to an instance will incur [IP resource fees](https://intl.cloud.tencent.com/document/product/213/17156).

-### Can I Retrieve a Previously Used Public IP Address, and Can I Apply for a Specific EIP?
+### Can a previously used public IP be recovered?
+Can a specific EIP be applied for?
-- Public IP addresses cannot be recovered after being released.
-- EIPs that were once used by you and have not yet been assigned to other users can be recovered.
-For details, see [Recovering Public IP Addresses](https://intl.cloud.tencent.com/document/product/213/32719).
+You can recover public IPs that you have previously used and are not currently assigned to other users.
+Recovered public IPs are all EIPs.
+For more information, please see [Retrieve the public network IP address](https://intl.cloud.tencent.com/document/product/213/32719).

-### Can I Increase the Quota After the Number of EIPs Reaches the Upper Limit?
+### Can an increased quota be requested after the number of EIPs reaches the top limit?
-Due to the limits on EIP resources, each account can apply for up to 20 EIPs in each region, and this quota cannot be increased.
-CVMs without public IP addresses can access the Internet through a NAT gateway or other means.
+Due to the limited EIP resources, you can apply for only 20 ones per account per region, and you cannot request an increased quota.
+CVM instances without public IPs can use NAT gateways and other methods to access the public network.

-### How Does a CVM Access the Internet if It Has a Public IP Address or EIP and Its Subnet Is Also Associated with a NAT Gateway?
+### How does a CVM access the public network if it has a public IP or EIP and its subnet is also associated with a NAT gateway?

-If a CVM has a public IP address or EIP and its subnet is associated with a NAT gateway, the route table specifies that the next hop for the traffic of this subnet to access the Internet is a NAT gateway.
-In this case, all the traffic of this CVM to access the Internet flows through the NAT gateway by default.
+If a CVM has a public IP or EIP and its subnet is also associated with a NAT gateway (meaning the route table specifies that the next hop for the traffic of this subnet to access the public network is a NAT gateway), then the default setting is for all the traffic of this CVM to access the public network through the NAT gateway.

-If you need to modify the priorities to redirect the traffic of the CVM to access the Internet through a public IP address, see [Adjusting the Priorities of NAT Gateways and Public IP Addresses](https://intl.cloud.tencent.com/document/product/1015/30012).
+If you need to modify the priority so that the traffic from the CVM instance to the public network passes the public IP, please see [Adjusting the Priorities of NAT Gateways and EIPs](https://intl.cloud.tencent.com/document/product/1015/32734).

-### If a CVM Accesses the Internet Through a Public Gateway or a NAT Gateway, Will the Network Fees Be Charged Twice?
+### When a CVM instance accesses the public network through public gateway or NAT gateway, will the network fee be charged twice?

-No, the network fees will be charged only once.
-When you access the Internet through a public gateway or NAT gateway, only the network fee for using the public gateway or NAT gateway will be charged.
+No, the network fee will only be charged once.
+When accessing the public network through public gateway or NAT gateway, only the corresponding public gateway network fee or NAT gateway network fee will be charged.